monster-js/monster-js/docs/main-concept/styling.md

 * **Lazy-Loaded Global Styles**: Appended to the `<head>` only when the corresponding component is loaded.
 * **Component-Based Styles**: Scoped to the component and do not affect other components.
 Follow the naming convention and pass styles explicitly in the `component` function.

-Weco JS ensures a balance between global consistency and component modularity, allowing you to build scalable and maintainable applications.
+Monster JS ensures a balance between global consistency and component modularity, allowing you to build scalable and maintainable applications.